Rapptz/discord.py/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have searched the open issues for duplicates.
 - [ ] I have shown the entire traceback, if possible.
 - [ ] I have removed my token from display, if visible.
+- [ ] I have provided the intents that my bot is using.

 ## System Information